-‘Jiu hu char’ is a plate of delicious stir-fried yam bean with dried squids and is a common favourite in a Peranakan household, especially in Penang.
+‘Jiu hu char’ is delicious stir-fried yam bean with dried squids and is a common favourite in Peranakan households especially in Penang.
 Stir-fried yam bean or jicama is delicious on its own as it is crunchy and contains a unique combination of vitamins, fiber and minerals.
-There is so much to like about this dish.
-Moreover, the actual cooking process did not take too long.
-This is another reason why jiu hu char is a common dish during Chinese festivals or any reunion meal.
+There is so much to like about this dish being low in fats and calories.
+As the actual cooking process do not take too long, jiu hu char is a popular choice during Chinese festivals or reunion meals.

 As yam bean is rather hard, allow some time for the dish to simmer at low heat.
 If you noticed that the water had lessened but the yam bean has not softened, feel free to add more hot water.
 Just give the dish a few stirs before allowing it to continue simmering.

 History of jiu hu char